Yaser S. Abu-Mostafa

 Professor of Computer Science, Computation and Neural Systems, and Bioengineering

 Professor Winfree's research involves theoretical and experimental aspects of molecular programming.
 Models of computation are developed that incorporate essential features of molecular folding, molecular self-assembly, biochemical circuits, and molecular robotics.
-These models are studied to determine their expressiveness for programming behaviors such as memory, behavior, and morphogenesis.
+These models are studied to determine their expressiveness for programming molecular-level tasks including decision-making, memory, behavior, and morphogenesis.
 Methods for compiling abstract molecular programs into actual molecules are developed and tested in the laboratory.